DavidHepler/meal_plan/EATING_OUT_FEATURE.md

-# Eating Out / Away Feature
+# Eating Out / Other Feature

 ## Overview
 This feature allows you to indicate when you're eating out at a restaurant or at a friend's house instead of cooking at home.
 This helps you maintain a complete meal calendar even when you're not cooking.

 ## How It Works

-### Admin Panel
+### 🎯 How to Use

-When planning meals in the admin panel, each day now includes:
+1. **In the Admin Panel**:
-- **Eating Out / Away checkbox**: Check this box when you won't be cooking at home
+   - Check the "Eating Out / Other" box for any day you're not cooking
 - **Location text field**: Enter where you'll be eating (restaurant name, "Friend's house", etc.)
   - This field is disabled unless the checkbox is checked
   - The location is optional but recommended for better tracking